Received a Tax Notice? Respond and Resolve with our Tax Experts.

 Payment of Advance Tax under Section 44AD

 An assessee is liable to pay his or her advance tax in a single installment on or before the 15th of March of every financial year if they opt for presumptive taxation under Section 44AD.
-For any default in paying the advance tax , the assessee will be charged interest under Section 234C.
+For any default in paying the advance tax, the assessee will be charged interest under Section 234C.

-What are taxable Profits and Gains?
+What are Taxable Profits and Gains?ins?

 As per section 44AD, an assessee who opted for presumptive taxation will compute his income as 8% of the total turnover or gross receipts of the last year.
 An amount higher than the previously computed amount as presumptive income claimed by an assessee shall be termed as gains and profits of the business that is chargeable to tax under the head "Profits and gains of business or profession."